OctopusDeploy/docs/docs/security/index.md

 Octopus Deploy take responsibility to provide a secure and stable platform for managing your deployments.

-You take responsibility for how that platform is implemented and exposed to your infrastructure and users.
+You have the responsibility for how that platform is implemented and exposed to your infrastructure and users.

 ![A diagram depicting the shared responsibility model for Octopus Deploy](shared-responsibility.png)